CopenhagenCityArchives/APACS/README.md

 The webserver is currently running on a shared host, and as so must be deployed using FTP.

-To deploy using FTP and PHP run: ``docker-compose -f docker-compose-webserver.dev.yml exec -w /code phalcon2 php ./deployment/deploy.php``
+To deploy using FTP and PHP run: ``docker-compose -f docker-compose-webserver.dev.yml exec -w /code phalcon php ./deployment/deploy.php``

 See deploy.php for details.